tsalb/lwc-utils/README.md

 Arguments for this component are not in JS Object `{}` notation so that they can be explicitly listed out in the component itself.

-For that reason, it is recommended to use `messageService` / `DialogServiceHandler` to call these functions.
+For that reason, it is recommended to use `messageService` / `MessageServiceHandler` to call these functions.

 | name | arguments | description |
 |-|-|-|